 Yes.
-The commissioner may define by administrative rule specific unfair trade practices after a finding that the practices are misleading, deceptive, unfairly discriminatory, provide an unfair inducement, or
+The commissioner may define by administrative rule specific unfair trade practices after a finding that the practices are misleading, deceptive, unfairly discriminatory, provide an unfair inducement, or restrain competition unreasonably.

 Some current rules that define unfair trade practices are: